Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/index.md

 ### Quick description

 In <ins>Twin Souls</ins>, each player incarnates a Twin. <br/>
-Twins are wizzards, in a fantasy world were magic is everything. <br/>
+Twins are wizards, in a fantasy world were magic is everything. <br/>
 What makes the Twins special is that they have a magical bond with each other, allowing them to mix their magic together. <br/>
 Twins can dynamically switch of elements while resolving puzzles or in the middle of fighting monsters. <br/>
 Mixing their elements can be done in a clever way, making the Twins more efficient during fights.
-But if done hastly, the result can become harmfull (getting lethal) for the Twins. <br/>
+But if done hastily, the result can become harmful (getting lethal) for the Twins. <br/>
 Since Twins are sharing a special bond, one cannot live without the other.
 If a Twin dies, the other will follow its sibling. <br/>

 <ins>Twin Souls</ins> is a cooperation game, where communication is the key to success.

+**Twin Souls is designed to have a very complex mechanic to only be understood and mastered by players after a fair amount of time playing.**

 ### Inspiration